When to visit the vet?

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures. in the eye usually begins with a thorough clinical examination by a veterinarian or a specialized ophthalmologist.
 A detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including questions about previous eye problems or injuries, is also crucial.

-Imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. of the eye can also be helpful, especially if vision is limited by opacities or other blockages.
-In some cases, sampling for microbiological examination may be necessary to identify infections or inflammatory causes.
+Imaging procedures such as ultrasound of the eye can also be helpful, especially if vision is restricted by clouding or other blockages.
+In some cases, taking a sample for microbiological examination may be necessary to identify infections or inflammatory causes.

 Therapy

-The treatment of synechiae in the eye in dogs depends on the cause and progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of the disease.
-In many cases, the treatment aims to control the inflammatory conditions and prevent further adhesions.
-Anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
-They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain., both in the form of eye drops and systemically, are often the first choice.
+The therapy for synechiae in the eye in dogs depends on the cause and the progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms. of the condition.
+In many cases, treatment aims to control the inflammation and prevent further adhesions.
+Anti-inflammatory medications, both in the form of eye drops and systemically, are often the first choice.

-In addition to drug and surgical treatments, supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., including regular monitoring and adjustment of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+In addition to medical and surgical treatments, supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., including regular monitoring and adjustment of the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., may be necessary.
 Pain management is also an important aspect of treatment to ensure the dog’s well-being.

 Prognosis and follow-up care